How data is supporting the COVID-19 response

 and help the NHS and social care to better understand and respond to the virus.

-These are unusual times but data must continue to be used lawfully and, despite the pandemic resulting in a broader legal allowance of data collection and use, the same strict rules that protect citizen privacy apply to how this data is used.
+These are unusual times but data must always be used lawfully and, despite the pandemic resulting in a broader legal allowance of data collection and use, the same rules that protect citizen privacy apply to how data is used during a pandemic.

-These rules include collecting the minimum amount of information required; not using the information collected for the COVID-19 response for unrelated purposes; ensuring appropriate safeguards are in place and only keeping the information for as long as the outbreak is ongoing.
+These rules include collecting the minimum amount of information required; not using the information collected for the COVID-19 response for unrelated purposes; ensuring appropriate safeguards are in place and only keeping the information for as long as necessary.

 We must and will be transparent about what we’re doing.
 We will regularly update this document so you can stay updated on how data is being used.
 We will also publish a register of those who are provided with access to the information collected nationally and the reason why.